Updated for tax year 2025

 Disadvantages of a sole proprietorship:

-• Personal liability: The main downside of being a sole proprietor is you are personally liable for all business debts and legal obligations.
+- Personal liability: The main downside of being a sole proprietor is that you are personally liable for all business debts and legal obligations.
 This can put your personal assets at risk if your business faces financial difficulties.

-• Limited access to capital: In some cases, it might be more difficult to secure business loans as a sole proprietor.
-This is because lenders and investors may view your business as riskier due to there being no clear distinction between your personal and business assets.
+- Limited access to capital: In some cases, it might be more difficult to secure business loans as a sole proprietor.
+This is because lenders and investors may view your business as riskier because there is no clear distinction between your personal and business assets.

-• Ownership rules: If you want to add another business owner, you’ll need to obtain an employer identification number (EIN) and change your business structure to a partnership.
+- Ownership rules: If you want to add another business owner, you’ll need to obtain an employer identification number (EIN) and change your business structure to a partnership or a multi-member LLC.

 Exploring the limited liability company (LLC)